 and causes swelling.
 Unless the condition is treated quickly, the testis can die.

 Testicular torsion is most common in teenagers or young adults.
 Sometimes it happens because the testicle is not securely attached to the wall of the scrotum, making it more likely to twist and block the blood supply.

 Torsion can be triggered by physical and sexual activity.
 Sudden, severe testicular pain should be checked at the nearest hospital straight away (even if it is in the middle of the night).
 The first few hours are vital if the testicle is to be saved.

-Testicular torsion is a medical emergency, and needs immediate surgery to relieve the pain and to save the testis.
+Testicular torsion is a medical emergency, and needs immediate surgery to relieve the pain and to

 The longer the testicle is without a blood supply, the lower the chance of being able to save it.
 During surgery the other testicle should also be fixed in position to stop it twisting.